CDC recommends against Thanksgiving travel amid surge of coronavirus cases

 “At the individual household level, what’s at stake is basically the increased chance of one of your loved ones becoming sick and then being hospitalized and dying,” said Henry Walke, the CDC’s covid-19 incident manager.

-Beyond that, he said, holiday-related infections could further spread through communities, reaching other vulnerable individuals.
+Beyond that, he said, holiday-related infections could spread through communities, reaching other vulnerable individuals and accelerating the already dire outbreak.

 The CDC had previously noted the risk of holiday travel and recommended that travelers take steps including checking local restrictions, wearing a mask, maintaining distance and getting a flu shot.
 The new guidance says that “postponing planned travel and staying home is the best way to protect yourself and others this year” and offers a list of questions Americans should ask themselves before making a trip.